 We are also very open to your own interpretation of the theme.

 Proposals should be submitted through the Google Form linked below by September 1st 2018.

-Proposals for presentations should contain a title, names of presenters, a summary of the themes to be addressed, relevant links as well as a description of the expected learning outcomes.
+Proposals should contain a title, names of presenters, a summary of the themes to be addressed, relevant links as well as a description of the expected learning outcomes.

 Past experience and direction from our peer panel tell us that proposals from commercial companies working with the sector will be looked upon more favourably if presented with a museum.